 The travel agency said they believed my story and were sorry but there wasn’t anything they could do about it.
 They apologized for not clarifying the bus change in Aydin and offered me a discount and 20 TL credit on any other tours or bus trips booked with them….
 I contacted a few Internet travel sites and wrote up both the travel agency and the two bus companies.
 The write-ups were not complimentary.

 It will take a few days to digest the experience and then let it go.
-It could have been worse.
-The two men could have robbed me and just taken my handbag and luggage – at least they had to work a little for their Turkish lira.
+Afterthoughts are that it wasn’t a big deal.
+The two men could have robbed me and taken my handbag and luggage – at least they had to work a little for their Turkish lira.
 I will be more cautious during the rest of the trip.

 The climate in Bodrum is heavenly and there is lots to do in the area.
 Some nearby historical attractions include: